abcdec/MinFFS/README.md

 # MinFFS

-A FreeFileSync modified for MinGW Build with Extensions
+A FreeFileSync modified for MinGW Build

 ## Project Goal